rohitparihar19/Smiling_faces/README.md

 # Further Improvement and Application :

-Face smile detection and emotion detection is having a wide application in current era like: happyness dtection ,drowsiness detection,etc.
+Face landmark detection and emotion detection is having a wide application in current era like: happyness dtection ,drowsiness detection,etc.

 For the further improvement in place of using facial landmark model we can use Deep learning based approaches for refrance we can use this research paper
 @ A Comparison of Face Verification with Facial Landmarks and Deep Features